pep-dortmund/toolbox-workshop/README.md

 ## Working with git

+Before your first commit, make sure to run ``pre-commit install`` to set up our ``pre-commit hooks`` run every time you commit.
+This ensures code quality before pushing.

 We use the github workflow in this repository, see <https://guides.github.com/introduction/flow/>.
 In short, to contribute:

 1. Create a new branch and switch to it using `git switch -c <name>`